 2.1.13 Criterion (c) of Policy ENV3 states: "Development should be legible and create a sense of place by maintaining, enhancing and creating good townscapes with beneficial elements like views, vistas, enclosures, focal points, public art, backcloths and landmarks".
+(See glossary at Appendix B for definition of legibility).
 Townscape refers to the character and appearance of land, and encompasses all of the spaces outside buildings, from narrow urban walkways to private gardens.
 To sustain this urban character and ensure that new development both integrates with and enhances its surroundings, it is essential that the design of the spaces around is given equal consideration to the design of the buildings themselves.